Alison Hammond set to be announced as new host of The Great British Bake Off

 More coverage

-ITV This Morning star Alison Hammond set to host The Great British Bake Off after Matt Lucas quit
+Paul Hollywood breaks silence as Alison Hammond named The Great British Bake Off co-host

-Reports in the Mirror newspaper tonight suggest Alison could step in to host alongside Noel Fielding.

 Tamworth Herald